|

 Emmy-winning Video

 A four-minute segment about Kadon's beautiful, mathematically inspired puzzles, with narration by Kate Jones, was produced by Violet Carberry for Maryland Public Television in 2002 as part of its "Artworks this Week" program.
 It won an Emmy for short subject in April 2003.
-The file is 28MB, so allow plenty of download time (an hour or more) if you don't have DSL.
+The file is 28MB, so allow for a little extra download time.

 Other special attractions

-Other features on this website include a Postings bulletin board for your comments and questions (temporarily disabled and possibly terminally compromised by spam invasions), a Mini-Quiz for fun and fame, a list of Contests we sponsor, a considerable Resources section of links to other useful sites, a calendar of Shows where we'll appear, an FAQ page, and background information about who we are.
+Other features on this website include a Mini-Quiz for fun and fame, a list of Contests we sponsor, a considerable Resources section of links to other useful sites, a calendar of Shows where we'll appear, an FAQ page, and background information about who we are.
 Then visit the Maryland Renaissance Festival, and don't miss our mascot.
-There are also .pdf files you can download and print out for a condensed paper catalog.
+There are also .pdf files you can download and print out for a condensed paper catalog, or view it as a flip catalogue where you turn the pages.

-For lots of useful information, see New Stuff, where we update you on additions and announcements; How to Order and how to Contact us.
+For lots of useful information, see New Stuff, where we update you on additions and announcements, and provide links to our hot stuff online videos.
+See How to Order and how to Contact us.
 The Search Index provides a quick overview of all the product categories, with links to thumbnail galleries.
 This Site Features page [you are here] gives a summary and description of all the special features.
 For a complete sweep of all the parts, visit the Site Map.

 Who did it